-- 1. The enslavement of Israel began after the death of \\\\\. - 2.
-Pharaoh asked the \\\\\ to kill the Hebrew male children. - 3.
-Pharaoh's soldiers threw all the young Hebrew male children into the \\\\. - 4.
-Moses' father - 5.
-Moses' mother - 6.
-Moses' sister who placed Moses in the reeds by the river. - 7.
-Moses' brother who was appointed as his spokesperson - 8.
-Moses was put in a \\\\ and placed in the Nile River. - 9.
-The daughter of \\\\\ named Moses. - 10.
-Moses killed an \\\\\. - 11.
-Moses helped \\\\\\'s daughters at the well. - 12.
-Jethro had \\\\\ daughters. - 13.
-Jethro was the priest of \\\\\. - 14.
-Moses became a \\\\\ to his father-in-law's flock. - 15.
-Moses married \\\\\, Jethro's daughter. - יהוה appeared to Moses in a burning \\\\\. - 17. יהוה told Moses take off his \\\\\ because he was on sacred ground. - 18.
-Moses staff turned into a \\\\\. - 19.
-Moses arm became \\\\\ when he took it out of his coat. - 20.
-Pharaoh made the Hebrews work harder by taking away their \\\\\ to make bricks.
+The enslavement of Israel began after the death of Pharaoh asked the to kill the Hebrew male children.
+Pharaoh's soldiers threw all the young Hebrew male children into the Moses' father Moses' mother Moses' sister who placed Moses in the reeds by the river.
+Moses' brother who was appointed as his spokesperson Moses was put in a and placed in the Nile River.
+The daughter of named Moses.
+Moses killed an Moses killed an Moses helped's daughters at the well.
+Jethro had daughters.
+Jethro was the priest of Moses became a to his father-in-law's flock.
+Moses married, Jethro's daughter. יהוה appeared to Moses in a burning יהוה told Moses take off his because he was on sacred ground.
+Moses staff turned into a Moses arm became when he took it out of his coat.
+Pharaoh made the Hebrews work harder by taking away their to make bricks.